-700 US Highway 331 South DeFuniak Springs, FL 32435 (850) 951-4660 Econfina 6418 E. Highway 20
+700 US Highway 331 South DeFuniak Springs, FL 32435 (850) 951-4660

+Econfina

-6418 E. Highway 20 Youngstown, FL 32466 (850) 722-9919 Milton 5453 Davisson Road Milton, FL 32583 (850) 626-3101 This page left blank intentionally.
+6418 E. Highway 20 Youngstown, FL 32466 (850) 722-9919

+Milton

+5453 Davisson Road Milton, FL 32583 (850) 626-3101

 Executive Summary

 The Northwest Florida Water Management District (the District) is one of five water management districts created by the Water Resources Act of 1972.
 The District is responsible for managing and protecting water resources in the Florida Panhandle.
 The District's land management program provides protection for wetland and floodplain functions, groundwater recharge, surface and groundwater quality, natural systems, and fish and wildlife habitat.
 The purpose of this Land Management Plan (LMP) is to formally document established land management objectives that provide both Governing Board and Land Management Review Teams a means to ascertain whether District-owned lands are being managed in accordance with Section (§) 373.016, §373.1391 and §373.591, Florida Statutes (F.S) and the District's water resources protection mission.